Tamale: Trinidad and Tobago

+Jamaica

+In Jamaica, there is a traditional dessert called duckunoo or duckanoo, also referred to as tie-a-leaf or blue drawers (draws).
+It is a variation of tamal dulce (sweet tamale), and is typically made with batata or sweet potato, coconut, and/or cornmeal, spices like cinnamon, nutmeg and anise, brown sugar, coconut milk and vanilla.
+Sometimes, raisins and grated green banana are added.
+The mixture is tied up in a banana leaf or corn husk, and then cooked in boiling water.

+Similarly, it is also made in Belize, Haiti, French Guiana and some other Caribbean islands.
+Other names include: dokonon (in French Guiana), doukounou (in Haiti), paime (in Trinidad & Tobago), penmi (in St Lucia) and dukunu / ducunu or tamalito (in Belize).

 South America

-Humitas (from Quechua humint'a) is a Native South American dish from pre-Hispanic times, a traditional food from the Andes and it can be found in Bolivia, Chile, Ecuador, Peru, and Northwest Argentina.
+Humitas (from Quechua humint'a) is a Native South American dish from pre-Hispanic times, a traditional food from the Andes and it can be found in Colombia, Bolivia, Chile, Ecuador, Peru, and Northwest Argentina.
 It consists of fresh choclo (Peruvian corn) pounded to a paste, wrapped in a fresh corn husk, and slowly steamed or boiled in a pot of water.
-In Bolivia it is known as huminta and in Brazil as pamonha.
+In Bolivia it is known as huminta and in Brazil as pamonha, made of fresh, not nixtamalized, corn paste.

 Venezuela

 Hallaca is a traditional meal from Venezuela that resembles the aspect of a tamal.
 It consists of corn dough stuffed with a stew of beef, pork, or chicken and other ingredients such as raisins, capers, and olives, fresh onion rings, red and green bell pepper slices.
 There are also vegetarian options with black beans or tofu.
 Hallacas are folded in plantain leaves, tied with strings, and boiled.
 The dish is traditionally served during the Christmas season and has several regional variants in Venezuela.
 It has been described as a national dish of Venezuela but it can be found also in variants.
 A characteristic of the hallaca is the delicate corn dough made with consommé or broth and lard colored with annatto.